viraj-nikam/canvas/readme.md

 'user' => Illuminate\Foundation\Auth\User::class,
 ```

-Sometimes, you may want to limit user access to Canvas via a custom middleware.
-You can attach any additional middleware here:
+Sometimes, you may want to apply role or permission-based access to Canvas.
+You can create and attach any additional middleware here:

 ```php
 /*